approvals/ApprovalTests.Net.Json/readme.source.md

 snippet: after

 The serialized json version of these will then be compared and you will be displayed the differences in the diff tool you have asked ApprovalTests to use.
-For example
+For example:

 ![SampleDiff](https://raw.github.com/SimonCropp/ObjectApproval/master/src/SampleDiff.png)